sohanur-shanto/Django-Play-With-Text/README.md

 Welcome to Play With Text!

-Play with text is fun, user can do anything with his text (i.e remove punctuations, turn uppercase, count word, remove new line etc), I have added another new function which I called fun with math, I used a third party api so that user can create a graph from any quadratic equation with point labels.
+Play with text is fun, user can do anything with his text (i.e remove punctuations, turn uppercase, count word, remove new line, remove extra space, remove number from sentence), I have added another new function which I called fun with math, I used a third party api so that user can create a graph from any quadratic equation with point labels.
 You can contact with me through this website, I have added so many ways to contact with me.
 You can check that out.